Sibasish11/Indirect-Prompt-Injection-Detection-System-for-Tool-Calling-Pipelines/README.md

 ## Why this exists

 Agentic LLM applications routinely feed untrusted external content (search results, documents, API responses, tool outputs) back into a model's context.
 If that content contains hidden instructions, it can hijack the model's behavior this is indirect prompt injection.
-SentinelPrompt acts as a security scanner that sits in front of that content: it analyzes the content for injection attempts without ever executing any instructions found inside it.
+SentinelPrompt acts as a security scanner that sits in front of that content.
 ## How it works

 1. The application's trusted system instructions, the untrusted external content, and optional conversation context are wrapped in explicit, clearly labeled tags.